-Here, the team shares Bible verses that remind them that hope is always available to us.
+Here, members of the G&G team share Bible verses on hope that remind them it’s always available to us in all situations:

 Darlene Brock — Co-founder and President